 a.
 Ease of use and Fast loading speed

 The general consensus is that Shopify has a more user-friendly interface.
-Its wizard mode and drag-and-drop tools allow users with no web development experiences to effortlessly change the essential elements of their website with ease.
+Its wizard mode and drag-and-drop tools allow users with no development experiences to effortlessly change any elements.
 Because it is fully-hosted, you will only have to provide your business’s products and information to set up the shop and customize it to your liking.

 Besides that, Shopify takes care of your entire server’s security and software updates and the costs are all included in your subscription pack, saving you the time to gather different website elements, to pay separately, and potentially facing cyberattacks and lengthy system maintenance.